kaaveland/kaaveland.github.io/content/posts/2024-05-20-building-docsite-for-eugene.md

 for the eugene documentation too.
-I experimented with a few different setups around the [hugo-book](https://themes.gohugo.io/themes/hugo-book/) theme, but it ended up feeling like I was having to configure a bit too much for my taste, to make it work the way I wanted.
+I experimented with a few different setups around the [hugo-book](https://themes.gohugo.io/themes/hugo-book/) theme, but it ended up feeling like I was having to configure a bit too much for my taste.
 I think it looked really nice, but the setup felt a bit janky and complicated, with having the submodules and everything in the eugene repo itself.
+I think my problem here is just that doing this with hugo would require me to learn more about hugo than I'm ready for right now.

 Fortunately, it was very easy to try my hands at [mdBook](https://github.com/rust-lang/mdBook), since I had most of the structure I needed in place after trying hugo.
-I spent less than an hour getting things working again, and now I've spent a few more hours writing content and content generators and it's really starting to feel natural to work with.
+I spent less than an hour getting things working again, and now I've spent a few more hours writing content and content generators, and it's really starting to feel natural to work with.
+Fortunately for me, mdBook has taken almost all the decisions for me, and I can just focus on writing.
+There's definitely stuff you can do with hugo that mdBook just can't do, but I don't anticipate needing any of that for the eugene documentation.

 My favorite section so far is the
 [Hint reference](https://kaveland.no/eugene/hints), where each rule